Skip to Content

 Olympic National Park’s coastal areas are really cool and unique as beaches go, and really, really great for kids.
 Despite being all the way to the west, they’re closer to Port Angeles than the Hoh Visitors’ Center.
 The closest one is an hour away and the furthest is 90 minutes.

-From the parking area we hiked about a half mile over a hill and through a bit of forest before descending to the beach.
+From the parking area, we hiked about a half mile over a hill and through a bit of forest before descending to the beach.
 It was one of the nicest hikes we did.

 At the end of the trail we had to climb over stacks of huge driftwood to get to the beach.
 It was quite an adventure and Tween Traveler, who loves nothing more than climbing and scrambling, loved it.

-Once you’re on the beach there is a long stretch of sand to the left.
+Once you’re on the beach, there is a long stretch of sand to the left.
 At low tide look for starfish on the large boulder at the edge of the shore.

 Give yourselves plenty of time here because it’s the kind of thing that can keep kids and adults fascinated for a while.

 2. Our first coastal stop was Rialto Beach.
 It was a bit foggy and windy, but you don’t visit Pacific Northwest beaches to sunbathe and I thought it was scenic in its own way.
-It’s a popular spot for surfers but we didn’t see any.
+It’s a popular spot for surfers, but we didn’t see any.

-This expansive beach has cool rock formations and also had a lot of driftwood.
+This expansive beach has cool rock formations and also has a lot of driftwood.
 Here it was scattered around and looked to me like the large bones a giant would drop from his dinner table.
 Kids were climbing all over them.

-It doesn’t have the tide pools but it’s a good beach for climbing, running around with a soccer ball or flying a kite.
+It doesn’t have the tide pools, but it’s a good beach for climbing, running around with a soccer ball or flying a kite.

 Should You Visit Hoh Rain Forest?